Fed's Williams: risks around U.S. debt ceiling debate "enormous"

-SAN DIEGO (Reuters) - Courting a default on U.S. debt obligations by not raising the nation’s borrowing limit has created a “very frightening” situation which could do dramatic harm to the economy, a senior Federal Reserve official said on Thursday.
+SAN DIEGO, Oct 3 (Reuters) - Courting a default on U.S. debt obligations by not raising the nation’s borrowing limit has created a “very frightening” situation which could do dramatic harm to the economy, a senior Federal Reserve official said on Thursday.

 “The risks around the debt ceiling are enormous,” said San Francisco Federal Reserve President John Williams.